 The Car Connection Ford Ecosport Overview

-Global market EcoSports come in at around 167 inches from head to toe, making them quite a bit smaller than the brand's Escape.
+Global Ecosports come in at around 167 inches from head to toe, making them quite a bit smaller than the brand's Escape.
 For comparison, the Escape is about a foot longer, with most of that space dedicated to the rear seat and the cargo area.

-The EcoSport is based on the Ford Fiesta's platform, which should give it nimble handling.
-Ford hasn't yet detailed full specifications for the American market EcoSport, but we can expect to see a choice between 1.0-liter turbocharged 3-cylinder and 2.0-liter naturally-aspirated 4-cylinder power.
-Only the 4-cylinder model will be offered with all-wheel drive.
+The Ecosport is based on the Ford Fiesta's platform, which gives it decent handling.
+Ford offers a choice between 1.0-liter turbo-3 and 2.0-liter inline-4.
+Only the 4-cylinder model is offered with all-wheel drive.
 Both engines are mated exclusively to 6-speed automatic transmissions.

-The 2018 EcoSport will be offered in four trim levels—S, SE, SES, and Titanium.
-The SES model includes a specially-tuned sport suspension and copper-tinted interior and exterior accents, but it is offered only with the 2.0-liter engine and all-wheel drive.
+The Ecosport is offered in four trim levels—S, SE, SES, and Titanium.
+The SES model includes a specially tuned sport suspension and copper-tinted interior and exterior accents, but it is offered only with the 2.0-liter engine and all-wheel drive.

-On the tech front, the EcoSport packs a lot for a small vehicle.
+On the tech front, the Ecosport packs a lot for a small vehicle.
 An 8.0-inch touchscreen shows off Ford's updated Sync 3 system and both Apple CarPlay and Android Auto.
-A 10-speaker B&O Play audio system will be included on the Titanium, too.
+A 10-speaker B&O Play audio system is included on the Titanium, too.